 The reason resides in the differences in utility for these notifications.
 For example, financial alerts majorly entail updates from the banks, loan services and the stock market.
 The people opt for these alerts because they want to receive them and know what they are going to collect.
 They are majorly preference-based notifications.
 In simple terms, these are highly targeted and land to accurate people at the accurate time.

 While in the eCommerce market, except for transactional ones, are promotional.
 One cannot rely on promotional messages alone to gather the desired ROI.
 There are few other aspects like audience targeting, timing, frequency and the location of the users, which affect the click-through rates.
 To experience a handsome ROI, it is highly critical to adhere to some basic yet imperative aspects.

 An effective push marketing campaign goes one-step after another-

 Choosing a suitable push notification service or tool depends on two aspects:

 Based on the type of notifications, you can choose from two categories of tools: Web push notification service and In-app tools.
 A web push notification service sends alerts to your subscribers on their web browsers.
 The users on the desktop as well as mobile browsers will receive the messages sent through these tools or services.
 Your app triggers the in-app notifications and all your subscribers receive these them on their smartphones.

-On the other hand, Self-hosted push notifications tools ask for a onetime cost and do not charge per messages.
-In simple terms, instead of subscribing them, you simply buy the tool itself.
+On the other hand, Self-hosted push notifications tools to ask for an onetime cost and do not charge per messages.
+In simple terms, instead of subscribing to them, you simply buy the tool itself.